 So what ingredients are in the famous Cobb Salad?
-The Cobb salad is very similar to a Chef’s salad, but the Cobb salad has a mixture of lettuces, and also has avocado and tomatoes.
+The Cobb salad is very similar to a Chef’s salad, but the Cobb has a mixture of lettuces, and also has avocado and tomatoes.
 Chef salads usually have ham too.
-For a Cobb Salad you will need the following ingredients:
+To make this recipe, you will need:

 - Greens-Like most salads, you start with greens.
 The traditional Cobb salad uses a mix of greens: Romaine, iceberg, watercress, and endives.
 I only used Romaine lettuce because that is what we had, but feel free to use a mix of greens.

 - Chicken-You can use grilled, boiled, or roasted chicken.
 If you are short on time, use rotisserie chicken from the store!
 If you aren’t a fan of chicken, turkey is also a good option, especially if you have leftover holiday turkey to use up.